Sleepytale Logo

 She pushed harder, thinking of flowers, thinking of apologies, thinking of all the times people had smiled anyway.

-The crowd was quiet for half a moment, like a held breath, then the cheer rose up like a thousand bubbles.
+Then the cheer rose up like a thousand bubbles.

-Mr Reed placed a ribbon around Rosies neck.
+Mr Reed placed a ribbon around Rosie's neck.

 He announced that Rosie was the Protector of Parades and also the Keeper of Accidental Decorations.